Nikolatros/CartPole-solution/README.md

 **And get**

-Average duration of the game for 1000 previous attempts for all data
+Average duration of the game for 1000 previous attempts for all games

 ![image](https://user-images.githubusercontent.com/98982329/160242305-f928fd10-18b3-4d2f-8355-7943d0218b1c.png)